2010 California Proposition 14: Provisions

 The passage of Proposition 14 changed the way that elections are conducted for all statewide offices in California (including the governor and other executive positions, members of the State Legislature, and members of the State Board of Equalization), as well as for United States Senators and members of the United States House of Representatives.
 Proposition 14 does not affect the election of president and vice president of the United States, local offices, or non-partisan offices such as judges and the Superintendent of Public Instruction.

-Instead of allowing each political party to hold a primary election open to just its members (and independent voters, if the party chooses to do so) to determine its candidate for the general election, Proposition 14 proposed to create a single primary ballot that would be identical for all voters.
+Instead of allowing each political party to hold a partisan primary open to just its members (and independent voters, if the party chooses to do so) to determine its candidate for the general election, Proposition 14 proposed to create a single primary ballot that would be identical for all voters.
 All candidates running in the primary election, regardless of their political party preference (if any), would appear on that ballot.
 The two candidates with the most votes would then qualify for the general election, regardless of which party they identify with (if any).

 Proposition 14 specifically prohibits write-in candidates in the second round.